Traditional food for Bonfire Night that’ll make your party go with a bang!

 Up north in Manchester… Bonfire Night was always a huge deal when I was a kid.

 Everyone talked about it, kids collected fire wood and made a proper Guy, everyone looked forward to it and the food was always proper stodgy deliciousness.

 And yes, it was usually eaten in a rainy garden, in the pitch black, stood by a spitting fire….. ahhhhh the memories!

 Traditionally in Manchester Bonfire Night meant you’d be eating…

 Bonfire Night Food Ideas

 Bonfire Night Recipes – oven baked potatoes

-We always serve up proper oven baked potatoes – always slowly cooked in the oven for hours, wrapped in foil, with crispy dark skins – broken open and filled with lots of salty butter.
+We always served up proper oven baked potatoes – always slowly cooked, wrapped in foil in the gas oven for hours.

 Bonfire Night Recipes – Homemade Soup

 At our Bonfire Night parties there was always a massive pan of minestrone or pumpkin soup.